Are Pop top Caravans Good?

 If you’re a light sleeper, the fabric sides may or may not become a concern on a windy night, depending on how they’re built.
-They have a possibility to flap around in high winds and keep lightsleepers awake.
+They have the possibility to flap around in high winds and keep light sleepers awake.

 And in particularly windy weather or storms, you may need to lower the roof altogether.

 So after that rundown of pros and cons, are pop top caravans good?